 Historically, the Colorado was a wildly unpredictable, muddy river, prone to severe drought and intense seasonal flooding.
 Indeed, the name "coloreado" means "colored" or "red" in Spanish, and was given to the river because of its reddish, muddy color.
 When the Spaniards first arrived on the banks of the Colorado, the River supported an astonishing array of native fish and aquatic species-including 30 species of fish found nowhere else on Earth.
 Its delta was a vast, 2-million acre wetland that served as a critical stopover point for migratory birds on the Pacific Flyway, and supported a rich estuarine habitat and a major fishery in the Gulf of California.
 However, through more than nine decades of large-scale public and private investment, the once-wild Colorado River has been transformed into the most heavily managed and regulated river system in the world.
 Providing water to seven U.S. states (Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming), and two states in Mexico, and with a basin spanning some 246,000 square miles, the Colorado River now supports more than 35 million people, 4 million acres of irrigated agriculture, and an estimated 20% of U.S. national GDP.

 For accounting and management purposes, the U.S. portion of the Colorado River is divided into an Upper and Lower Basin.
 Within the Colorado River's primary system infrastructure, Lake Powell operates as the primary Upper Basin storage reservoir, and Lake Mead as the primary Lower Basin storage reservoir; however, these major storage and hydropower dams are supported by dozens of other smaller storage and diversion projects.
-This enormous infrastructure allows essentially every gallon of the Colorado supports more than 35 million people, 4 million acres of irrigated agriculture, and an estimated 20% of U.S. national GDP.
+This enormous infrastructure allows essentially every gallon of the Colorado

+The Colorado River nowsur

+it re

+relia

+Califisupports more than 35relia

+Califimillion people, 4 millionTacres of irrigated agriculture,

+and an estimated 20%ed by a

+of U.S. national GDP.